 Winter weather means road conditions can change quickly.
 Plan your route to avoid confusion and check the weather reports before you leave.
 Listen to traffic reports on route to stay abreast of what’s happening on the roads.

-- Clear off the car
+- Clean the snow and ice off the car

-Always clear the ice and snow from your vehicle; pay special attention to your windows, lights, mirrors, hood and the roof.
+Always clear the ice and snow from your vehicle.
+Pay special attention to your windows, lights, mirrors, hood and the roof.

 - Dress appropriately